shader-slang/slang/docs/proposals/006-artifact-container-format.md

 This style means

 * Naming is trivial
-* Hashing is not necessary
+* Hashing is often not necessary
 * Issues such as 'generated source' are pushed to user space
 * Is user configurable
 * Main interface is very simple and small